ToruNiina/toml11/README.md

 not capable of representing a Local Time independent from a specific day.

 It is recommended to get `datetime`s as `std::chrono` classes through `toml::get`.

+## Unreleased TOML features

+There are some unreleased features in toml-lang/toml:master.
+Currently, the following features are available after defining `TOML11_USE_UNRELEASED_TOML_FEATURES` macro flag.

+- Leading zeroes in exponent parts of floats are permitted.
+  - e.g. `1.0e+01`, `5e+05`
+- Allow raw tab characters in basic strings and multi-line basic strings.

 ## Breaking Changes from v2